dlshq/computer-tips/002-printer-fix.md

 * Delete/Cancel all pending print jobs
 * Remove/clear any stuck paper inside the printer by opening the printer
-* Delete all printers
 * Restart print spooler service
+* Delete the printer
-* Reinstall the printer driver
+* Download (if not already downloaded) and Reinstall the printer driver
 * Restart the System

 ## Windows - Printer Settings